MyNameIsTrez/jni-sigsegv-bug/README.md

 ld mage.o -o mage.so -shared
 ```

-Followed by running this a couple dozen times, for about one second each:
+Followed by running this a couple dozen times, until you see `FATAL ERROR in native method: Static field ID passed to JNI` being printed:

 ```bash
 java -Xcheck:jni -Djava.library.path=.
 Main.java